cb2edu/CB2-101-BioComp/11-final_problems/final_problems.md

 2. If you have used an intermediate script to merge the two files, then you should modify your RScript accordingly.
 3. Don't forget to create a `run.sh` for this problem.
 4. You can output the plot in a PDF file if you want.
 The correlation should be done using the R function `cor.test`.
 The test should be `two.sided` and method can be anything.

+# Problem 5
+Use Fermi estimation (Lecture 1) to estimate a quantity starting from very little knowledge.
+The more creative you are in creating the problem, the more kudos you will get.
+Describe the question you are trying to answer and how did you derive the answer.

 * * * *